Hall 6 of the FCCS EPM Cloud Study Tour

 • DThe system raises a conflict warning and requires the admin to choose which data source to keep.

-Correct: C. FCCS separates journal data into FCCS_Journal Input and trial balance data into FCCS_Managed Data.
+Correct: C. FCCS separates Consolidation Journal data into FCCS_Journal Input and trial balance data into FCCS_Managed Data.
 Data Integration Replace mode clears and reloads FCCS_Managed Data only.
 It has no access to and no effect on FCCS_Journal Input.
-Approved journals are fully protected from all DI load operations.
+Approved Consolidation Journals are fully protected from all DI load operations.
+Note: Enterprise Journal data, by contrast, lands in FCCS_Managed Data after reloading from the ERP GL — it is subject to Replace-mode clears on the next DI run.

 Question 3 of 8 · Status After Journal Post

-BritEdge is currently at status Consolidated (2).
-An Enterprise Journal is approved and posted to BritEdge Q1 Actual.
+BritEdge is currently at status OK (Consolidated).
+A Consolidation Journal is approved and posted to BritEdge Q1 Actual.
 What is BritEdge's status immediately after posting, and what action is required next?

-• ABritEdge remains Consolidated (2) — journals are designed not to affect consolidation status.
+• ABritEdge remains OK (Consolidated) — journals are designed not to affect consolidation status.

-Correct: B. Posting any journal to an entity that is at Consolidated (2) immediately moves it to Impacted (6).
+Correct: B. Posting any journal to an entity that is at OK (Consolidated) immediately moves it to Impacted.
 The system has detected that entity data has changed since the last consolidation run.
 The parent's consolidated figures no longer include the journal entry.
 Consolidation must be rerun to pick up the journal from FCCS_Journal Input and produce updated consolidated results.

 Question 4 of 8 · Wrong Scenario POV